Social influence: Psychological manipulation

 Psychological manipulation is a type of social influence that aims to change the behavior or perception of others through abusive, deceptive, or underhanded tactics.
 By advancing the interests of the manipulator, often at another's expense, such methods could be considered exploitative, abusive, devious, and deceptive.

 Social influence is not necessarily negative.
 For example, doctors can try to persuade patients to change unhealthy habits.
 Social influence is generally perceived to be harmless when it respects the right of the influenced to accept or reject it, and is not unduly coercive.
 Depending on the context and motivations, social influence may constitute underhanded manipulation.

-Abusive power and control
+Controlling behavior

-Controlling abusers use various tactics to exert power and control over their victims.
+Controlling individuals use various tactics to abuse their victims.
 Tactics may include coercion and threats, intimidation, emotional abuse, isolation, and more.
 The goal of the abuser is to control and intimidate the victim or to influence them to feel that they do not have an equal voice in the relationship.
+Political entities may employ patterns of similar techniques in the exertion of abusive power and control over persons subject to them.